EliAndrewC/l7r/setting/l7r.md

 Other than what's already listed, this campaign will be atypical in several ways:

-- Because you're a peasant with limited education, many skills which are basic skill for samurai will be advanced skills for you.
+- Because you're a peasant with limited education, many skills which are basic skills for samurai will be advanced skills for you.
 Specifically, the etiquette, culture, history, law, precepts are considered advanced for your characters.
-Heraldry is still a basic skill, but for you it will more give info on folks within your province, the local farmer and merchant and samurai families and the relationships they have with one another.
+Heraldry is still a basic skill, but for you it will give more info on folks within your province, the local farmer and merchant and samurai families and the relationships they have with one another.

 - One major theme in the campaign will be the surprising amount of freedom and influence that you can have even as a peasant farmer who's a newcomer to the big city.
 But another major theme in this campaign will be how powerless you are; any kind of trouble you get into, whether deserved or not, can lead to you getting fined, imprisoned, or executed.
 At many points during this campaign I will make a random roll and there will be some chance that you'll be sent off to forced labor for something you've done or failed to do.
 Depending on what you did and how well you can explain yourselves and what things you've done in the past, these penalties will be larger or smaller, but if you step too far out of line then there will be a small chance of being randomly and capriciously executed, even if there isn't a lot of proof against you.
 This campaign is thus a LOT more potentially lethal than the typical L7R campaign; if too many PCs die then I'll have to scale it back a bit, since I don't want everyone to lose their character and certainly don't want anyone to go through several characters over the course of the campaign, but I do want to impress upon everyone that the danger of being smacked down by the authorities for stepping even a little out of line is very real.